btorpey/btorpey.github.io/about/about.md

 So, what is this blog all about?

-Well, I’ve been building software for customers on Wall Street for a while now (How long a while, you ask?
+Well, I’ve been building software for customers on Wall Street for a while now.
+(How long a while, you ask?
 Do you remember “Quotron”?)

 I’ve learned a few things along the way, and this blog is an attempt to organize some of that learning, to make it available to others, to refine it (with your help, I hope), and to continue learning (also with your help).

-My goal is to create something useful (hence the "practical" in the header), and from time to time to surface ideas that may be less well-known than they could be (hence the "un-common knowledge").
+My goal is to create something useful (hence the "practical" in the header), as well as from time to time to surface ideas that may be less well-known than they could be (hence the "un-common knowledge").